-Television stations broadcast their signal "over the air" to surrounding areas.
-TV antennas are designed to receive the signal broadcasted by the transmitters.
-Picture quality depends on the type of the antenna and the distance from the transmitter.
-The further you are from the transmitter, the worse the picture becomes.
-TV broadcasting is a point-to-point communication.
-Any obstructions between the transmitter and the antenna will degrade the signal strength, affecting the picture quality.
+- Television stations transmit their broadcast signal "over the air" to surrounding areas. - TV antennas are designed to receive the broadcast signals. - Picture guality depends on the antenna type and your distance from the transmitter. - The further you are from the transmitter, the weaker the signal becomes, affecting picture quality.